Marjorie Jacobs: Career

 Jacobs joined the staff of Sydney University in 1938 as associate lecturer, appointed by Challis Professor of History, Stephen Henry Roberts, for four years.
 In 1943–44 she was employed by United States Army's Historical Section in Australia, where she researched medical services in the South-West Pacific.
 When General MacArthur moved from Australia, Jacobs returned to Sydney University where she received a tenured lectureship in 1945.
 After a period on sabbatical in London during 1946–47, she returned to Sydney, becoming senior lecturer in 1949 and associate professor in 1967.
-Just two years later she was promoted full professor.
+Just two years later she was promoted full professor, only the second woman at the University to be appointed.
 Her retirement in 1980 was celebrated with a festschrift presented by South-East Asian historians and she was awarded the title Emeritus Professor.

 Jacobs was a member of the Council of the Royal Australian Historical Society in 1954–55 and again in 1986–87.
 She was made an Officer of the Order of Australia in the 1988 Queen's Birthday Honours for " service to education, particularly in the field of Indian history".